daudix/daudix.one/content/colophon/index.md

 </details>

 ## Thanks To

+Most likely I forgot to credit someone.
+Sorry about that >_<

 - Everyone in [Duckquill's "Thanks To"](https://duckquill.daudix.one/#thanks-to).
 - [Jeremy Thomas](https://unsplash.com/@jeremythomasphoto) for the [galaxy image](https://unsplash.com/photos/the-stars-and-galaxy-as-seen-from-rocky-mountain-national-park-4dpAqfTbvKA) used in the metadata card.